 The easiest way to choose the right nanny cam is to decide: when you want to view the video (i.e., live or later); how you want to view the video (on a PC, smart phone, TV or monitor); and where you want to hide the nanny cam (so you can pick an object that blends in with the room’s décor).

-● View Live Remotely – If you want to be able to watch the activity in your home live on your PC or smart phone from anywhere, a nanny cam with a digital wireless IP receiver is the way to go.
-For instance, the Sleuthgear Covert Digital Cube Alarm Clock with IP Receiver streams video live over the Internet through your router so you can watch your child and care giver interact in real time.
+● View Live Remotely — If you want to be able to watch the activity in your home live on your PC or smart phone from anywhere, a nanny cam with a digital wireless IP receiver is the way to go.
+For instance, the SleuthGear Covert Digital Wireless Cube Alarm Clock Hidden Camera With Remote View streams video live over the Internet through your router so you can watch your child and care giver interact in real time.
 (Note that you must have high speed Internet access on both ends.)

-● View Live Locally – If you only want to view the video locally or already have an internet-ready DVR or a computer with a DVR card, choose a nanny cam with a wireless RCA receiver that transmits video to a TV or monitor so you can watch the live action from another room.
-Sleuthgear makes a digital picture frame model as well as a digital alarm clock cube, both of which are easy to hide in just about any room.
+● View Live Locally – If you only want to view the action locally when you are at home, choose a nanny cam that transmits video to a portable screen so you can watch the live action from another room.
+Levana makes several baby monitors that can be used for surveillance.

 With so many innocuous looking models to choose from, many businesses are also using digital wireless nanny cams to monitor personnel, contractors and general activity in their office.
 Its easy to pick a nanny cam that blends in with your room’s surroundings – which is making it harder and harder for babysitters like my niece to identify which household object is the really a nanny cam!